RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 - Credits to eenemeenemuu for his fav_button Plugin that showed me how to add buttons to the navbar
 - The function to generate the histograms was adapted from the Pixelpost addon by Kevin Crafts http://blog.kevincrafts.com/
 - The configuration screen uses the farbtastic color picker by Steven Wittens http://acko.net/dev/farbtastic
+- The wonderful images supplied with this plugin come from http://www.famfamfam.com/lab/icons/silk/
 ==============================================================================================================
 History
 ==============================================================================================================
+v1.4    [B] fixed a bug that left some pictures without geobutton even though geodata exists
+		[B] fixed a bug regarding include files
+		[B] fixed the link to the farbtastic colorpicker images in the config screen [A] centered the histogram during output
+		[A] Using intermediate or thumbnail size images for the histogram calculation in case they exist.
+This dramatically increases performance, the output quality is not really affected that much when using the intermediate image.

-v1.3	[A] complete rewrite of the configuration screen
-		[A] added function to delete all histograms in the system in case you don't want them anymore or need to regenerate [A] added parameter for image quality of histograms (1-100) in %; less quality makes smaller file size
+			It does however make a bigger difference when using the thumbnails.
+Decide for yourself: accuracy vs. speed [A] added a setting in the configuration screen for the above option [M] Changed the icons supplied with the plugins to "Silk icon set" by www.famfamfam.com [B] Fixed a bug that plugin information did not show in plugin manager, when plugin not yet installed v1.3	[A] complete rewrite of the configuration screen [A] added function to delete all histograms in the system in case you don't want them anymore or need to regenerate [A] added parameter for image quality of histograms (1-100) in %; less quality makes smaller file size